 This year, we have rationalised our timetable so that lessons take place over four days – Monday through Thursday.
-(A sample timetable is available here.)
 Focused Friday, as we call it, is a day for anything and everything but lessons.
 From First Aid, craft club, Duke of Edinburgh Award and Student Council, students can access options which enable them to acquire new skills and claim that all-important experience which gives them the leading edge going into competitive selection processes for university or employment.
 Friday’s activities also include Critical Thinking, student newspaper, support for prospective lawyers, Pathway to Clinical Science (PaCS), driving theory lessons, charity enrichment and much more.

 If you have fallen behind through absence or homework has been below standard, you are expected to come into college on a Friday to catch up.
 Of course, some students choose to come into college to study.